gamblevore/speedie/Documentation/VM.md

 * Branching (1 vs 2)
 * Loop specific instructions do in (1 vs 3-4).

 The current instruction count is around 190.
-I'll probably add a few more before release, but not many.
 This includes all the SIMD instructions for faster graphics, replicating the functions of OpenGL/GLSL.
+(I'll probably add a few more before release, but not many.)

 Also simple to decode.
 Instructions are 4-bytes each, except for instructions from 0 to 31.
 In this range, they take either 8 or 12 bytes, depending on if the instruction index is odd or even.
 (This should help make it faster if ever turned into physical hardware.)